 The visa is valid for three years and can be renewed for a small fee before or after it expires.
 The minimum financial criterion for applying for a three-year investor visa has been reduced from AED 1,000,000 (USD 272,300) to AED 750,000, according to the Dubai Land Department (DLD) (USD 205,000).

 This visa offer is only valid when purchasing a ready-to-move-in residential home.
 If you’re thinking about buying an off-plan property, you’ll only be able to get a 3-year visa once all of the building work is finished and the property is ready to move into.

 You can apply for a five-year Dubai property visa if you have invested at least AED 5 million in properties (The 5 million AED amount can be split and spent on two properties just to clarify) and have no mortgage on any of them.
 You do not need to make any further investments, unlike the 10-year visa.

 This is a resident visa, which means you and your family are not permitted to work while on it.
 If you or a member of your family wants to work, your visa status must be, modified, and the company offering the employer must issue a sponsoring visa.

 Eligibility for 10 years Golden Visa

-Any individual who invests at least AED 10 million in the UAE qualifies for Golden visa.
+Any individual who invests at least AED 10 million in the UAE qualifies for a Golden visa.
 A maximum of forty percent of the investment, or AED 4 million, can be in real estate, according to the rules.
 This can be split up to three times for a total of AED 4 million in value.
 The remaining sixty percent of the investment must be made in other industries.
-The candidate may be granted a six-month multiple entry visa, which can be utilized to expedite the process of attaining a golden residence.
+The candidate may be granted a six-month multiple-entry visa, which can be utilized to expedite the process of attaining a golden residence.
 This visa can be extended to help you finish the process faster.

 Perks of Having an Investors Visa in UAE

 There are several benefits of having an investor visa in UAE, some of which are as follows:

 - Freedom to open bank accounts.